Frequently asked questions about health insurance

-According to US Census data, the uninsured rate in Kansas dropped from 12.3 percent in 2013 to 8.7 percent in 2016, and remained at that level in 2017.
+According to US Census data, the uninsured rate in Kansas dropped from 12.3% in 2013 to 8.7% in 2016, and remained at that level in 2017.
 It grew slightly in 2018, to 8.8%, and again to 9.2% in 2019 (nationwide, there was an uptick in the uninsured rate under the Trump administration).
 The uninsured rate in Kansas in 2019 was equal to the national uninsured rate at that point, despite the fact that Kansas is among the minority of states that have not expanded Medicaid coverage.

 As of early 2021 (before the American Rescue Plan made subsidies more widely available), there were 76,072 people in Kansas who were receiving premium subsidies in the health insurance marketplace to offset the cost of their individual health insurance premiums.
-More than 33,000 enrollees were also receiving cost-sharing subsidies to reduce their out-of-pocket costs, making it easier to afford the healthcare they need.
+More than 38,000 enrollees were also receiving cost-sharing subsidies to reduce their out-of-pocket costs, making it easier to afford the healthcare they need.

-Including people who pay full price for their coverage, there were nearly 80,000 people with effectuated individual market coverage through the Kansas exchange in 2020.
+Including people who pay full price for their coverage, there were more than 88,000 people enrolled in individual market coverage through the Kansas exchange as of early 2021.
 All of these people have coverage for the ACA’s essential health benefits, with no lifetime or annual caps on their benefits.

-Kansas is a Republican-controlled state, with voters favoring Donald Trump by a wide margin in the 2016 election.
+Kansas is a Republican-controlled state, with voters favoring Donald Trump by a wide margin in the 2016 and 2020 elections.
 Republicans still hold a strong majority in the state’s legislature, but Democrat Laura Kelly became governor in 2019.